mahlenmorris/VCVRack/README.md

 * The right side of the module is a resize bar; pull it to the right or left, and the code window changes size.
 Handy for reading those long comments without line breaks and for shrinking the module down to a small size when you don't wish to edit the code.
-Also, the text window scrolls up and down as you move through it.
+Also, the text window scrolls vertically as you move through it.
 * Four different run "STYLES" (see Controls below), giving it the ability to act on a RUN trigger, or to run the most recent working version continuously